💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Making custom events is a great way to build a tailored Google Analytics report for website analysis and review.
 To track event actions and sources with most qualified leads, we recommend using this GA Conversion Report (Event Overview) template.

 With it, you’ll be able to learn which pages perform the best, generate the most qualified leads and produce event actions.

 Every company is different and no campaign is the same.
 This is why it’s sometimes a good idea to create Google Analytics custom reports.
 You can pick the dimensions and metrics and decide how they should be displayed.

 It’s extremely useful if you want to ensure you’re getting the exact info that you need.
 It’s easy to drown in superfluous “standard” reports, but building the best custom reports in Google Analytics (or, at least, the most useful ones for you) will require you to dig a bit deeper into the data.

 Kevin Orbach of The In House SEO agrees with that sentiment, “No one can tell you what success is except yourself.
 You need to define your own key performance indicators and understand how they are calculated and why they are important.
 Out-of-the-box reports are pretty, but they’re a dime a dozen.
 You won’t get any answers until you ask the question yourself.

 At my agency, we empower clients to understand and take ownership over their data.
 It doesn’t have to be intimidating.
 It’s about defining what success is in that instance, identifying the factors, and calculating the result.”

-From learning more about how people are finding your site to what landing pages are converting best, Google Analytics reports are a powerful tool you can use to improve your sales and marketing campaigns.
+From learning more about how people are finding your site to what landing pages are converting best, Google Analytics reports are powerful tools you can use to improve your sales and marketing campaigns.
 They’re essential for any marketer, but making full use of them can be challenging.